Reconstruction of the swampland conjectures with DESI DR1 BAO data

-The aim of the swampland criteria (SC) is to identify constructions compatible with a quantum theory of gravity.
-Notably, certain quintessence models have been shown to satisfy these criteria at late times \cite{Agrawal:2018own}.
-In Ref.~\cite{Elizalde:2018dvw}, the authors utilized Gaussian Processes to reconstruct the potential form from $H(z)$ data, uncovering evidence that may challenge the swampland criteria.
+The aim of the swampland conjecture (SC) is to identify constructions compatible with a quantum theory of gravity.
+Notably, certain quintessence models have been shown to satisfy these conjectures at late times \cite{Agrawal:2018own}.
+In Ref.~\cite{Elizalde:2018dvw}, the authors utilized Gaussian Processes to reconstruct the potential form from $H(z)$ data, uncovering evidence that may challenge the swampland conjecture.
 A similar analysis was carried out in \cite{Yang:2020jze}.
-In Ref.~\cite{arjona2021machine} compatible reconstructions of the SC where found with observations at low redshift through Genetic Algorithms and cosmography reconstructions on the Hubble parameter.
+In Ref.~\cite{arjona2021machine} compatible reconstructions of the SC where found with observations at low redshift through Genetic Algorithms (GAs) and cosmography reconstructions on the Hubble parameter.

-According to Refs.~\cite{Colgain:2019joh,Banerjee:2020xcn}, quintessence models and current data tend to favor a lower value of $H_0$ compared to the $\Lambda$\text{CDM} model, offering a robust test of the swampland conjectures.
+According to Refs.~\cite{Colgain:2019joh,Banerjee:2020xcn}, quintessence models and current data tend to favor a lower value of $H_0$ compared to the $\Lambda$\text{CDM} model, offering a robust consistency check of the swampland conjectures.
 Conversely, other studies have indicated that string-inspired quintessence models with exponential potentials are not supported by observations, and that the swampland conjectures conflict with viable single-field quintessence models \cite{Akrami:2018ylq,Raveri:2018ddi}.
 However, it has been suggested that this issue might be resolved with multi-field models \cite{Garg:2018reu,Akrami:2020zfz, Payeur:2024kyy}.
-For further insights into the implications of the swampland conjectures on dark energy, refer to Ref.~\cite{Heisenberg:2018yae}, see also Ref.~\cite{schoneberg2023news} for a recent summary on the status for the SC.
+For further insights into the implications of the swampland conjectures on DE, see Ref.~\cite{schoneberg2023news} for a recent summary.

 However, it is clear that a top-bottom approach of just picking one specific model, e.g. in the form of a choice for potential of a one or more scalar fields, and trying to do a full numerical analysis, comparing to the data and trying to find the best one, is clearly an exercise in futility as there are practically infinite potential and infinite models.
 For example the well known \textit{Encyclop\ae dia Inflationaris} of Ref.~\cite{Martin:2013tda}, provides an impressive in length and scope overview of inflationary models, albeit one may always find one which is not in the list.
 Thus, a more bottom-up approach might be desirable in order to obtain a sufficiently broad and robust conclusion.